Tips and Tricks when Climbing with Apple Watch

 - M numeric scale (M1…M14)

 Redpoint also allows users to create their own, custom grading scales.
-Many bouldering gyms don’t comply to any standards but invented their own color-coded grading scale instead.
+Many bouldering gyms (especially in Europe) don’t comply to any standards but invented their own color-coded grading scale instead.

 Tick types give more details about the type of ascent: was it my first attempt?
 Did I send the route first try (flash)?
 Did I watch someone doing it before?
 All of this is important information which is tracked in Redpoint: